 No matter what other people will say, emergency preparedness isn’t cheap.
 You are going to need a lot of stuff even if you keep it at a bare minimum.
 Prepping can become costly and how much you spend is up to you.
 The tips in this article are designed to help you save money and I can tell you firsthand that they actually work.

-I have seen preppers spending large sums of money on the best gear available on the market, on thousands of pounds of dehydrated foods and all sorts of vehicles that are capable of sustaining life for a very long period of time.
+I have seen preppers spending large sums of money on the best gear available on the market.
+They buy thousands of pounds of dehydrated foods and all sorts of vehicles that are capable of sustaining life for a very long period of time.
 While some preppers have money to throw away on stuff they may or may not use, there are those who waste large sums of money on stuff that isn’t going to help them in a survival situation.
 Prepping is expensive, but it doesn’t mean you have to break the bank in order to survive.

 Here are some of my tips to save money on prepping: